The Begay Family v Covid-19

 On Thursday around noon Ernest was working at his job at the transportation depot at the Kayenta school district.
-He was coughing and not feeling well, he felt so weak he called his boss and said he needed to go home.
-They told him to shut down the transportation and get himself tested for Covid-19 because they all had it.
+He was coughing and not feeling well; he felt so weak he called his supervisor and said he needed to go home.
+They told him to shut down the transportation depot and get himself tested for Covid-19 because they all had it.
 His boss a week earlier, and others at his work, had already begun showing symptoms.

 The next day him and his son got tested and both came back positive.
 He decided it would be best to isolate himself at a separate apartment in town.
 His daughter, Krissie, would go from home to the apartment and back delivering food and supplies so her dad could stay away from as many people as possible.
 But it was too late, whether they got it earlier or from this back and forth, others at the home were infected.

 “I only have three bedrooms; two grandkids, two kids, husband, and me.”
 Alice told us after I asked about their home.
 She knew the risk of the virus but her kids were sick, she couldn’t just put them in a room and slide food under the door to them.
 So she took care of them, exposing herself to the virus which led to her own lengthy fight against it.